Vice President for Enrollment Management, Athletics, Facilities and Strategic Initiatives

-Professor Jack has been a MPOETC Certified Police Officer in Pennsylvania for over 17 years, currently serving as a part-time Detective for the Greene County District Attorney’s Office and Crime Scene Investigator/Police Officer for the Waynesburg Borough Police Department.
-Prior to becoming a faculty member, Professor Jack was a full-time Detective for the Westmoreland County Detective Bureau Forensic Unit and a patrolman with the Rostraver Township Police Department upon graduation from the Allegheny County Police Training Academy in 2001.
+Jack was also active in law enforcement, retiring in 2023 after 22 years in that field.
+Formerly a MPOETC Certified Police Officer in Pennsylvania, Jack previously served as a part-time crime scene investigator and police officer for the Waynesburg Borough Police Department.
+Prior to becoming a faculty member, he was a full-time detective for the Westmoreland County Detective Bureau Forensic Unit and a patrolman with the Rostraver Township Police Department upon graduation from the Allegheny County Police Training Academy in 2001.

 B.A., B.S., Waynesburg College; M.S. in Forensic Science, Marshall University